dkorotkov444/portfolio-website/README.md

 Current state
 -------------
 - The `index.html` home page includes a comprehensive skills section organized into four categories: Backend Development, Frontend Development, Mobile Development, and Additional Technologies.
 The skills grid uses CSS Grid with responsive layouts (1 column on mobile to 4 columns on XL screens at 1400px+).
-- The `work.html` page contains four project cards (REEL Movie App, Meet Event Finder, Pokedex, and Chat Demo App) with thumbnails and accessible modal previews.
+- The `work.html` page contains five project cards (REEL Movie App (React), KINO Movie App (Angular), Meet Event Finder, Pokedex, and Chat Demo App) with thumbnails and accessible modal previews.
 The Chat Demo App includes a dedicated video modal for playing the demo video.
 - Inline CSS and JS that were previously embedded in `work.html` have been extracted into `css/styles.css` and `js/site.js`; pages load the production stylesheet `css/style.production.css`.
 - Modal system provides keyboard handling (Escape to close) and focus management.
 Video modal supports play, pause, and fullscreen controls.
 - Responsive gallery layout: uses CSS Grid with `auto-fit` and `minmax()` to adapt across all screen sizes—from 1 column on mobile to 4 columns on XL screens (1400px+).